Home People Tatsuya Kameda

 • 2012 Director, Center for Experimental Research in Social Sciences (Hokkaido University)

-• 2014.10 Professor (the University of Tokyo, Department of Social Psychology)
+• 2014.10 Professor (The University of Tokyo, Department of Social Psychology)

 • 2014.10〜2020.9 Council member, the Science Council of Japan